tulip-control/gr1c/examples/README.md

 ### add_metric_sysgoal()

-This function is invoked when the `-f` switch is passed to `grpatch`.
+This function is invoked when the `-f` switch is passed to `gr1c patch`.

 We begin with the same deterministic gridworld from the previous subsection: